-The Philipines 1987 Consitution is an essential document for the Filipino people as it outlines their rights while at the same time limiting the powers of the government.
-The Consitution helps ensure a stable rule of law within the Filipino Society.
+The Philipines 1987 Consitution is an essential document for the Filipino people as it outlines their rights while simultaneously limiting the powers of the government.
+The Consitution helps ensure a stable rule of law within Filipino Society.
 When you read the 1987 Constitution, you can see that many parts were borrowed or taken from the U.S. Constitution.

 The 1987 Philippines Constitution